 Simply put, aiming too low doesn’t move you forward in your career.
 It keeps you where you are.

 - presents opportunities for your own growth and development

 - expands the boundaries of your potential

 The lesson: When you feel you have a solid grasp of your role, and you’re ready for something more, have a conversation with your manager and ask for it.
 Don’t wait for someone to come and offer you some great opportunity.
 As leaders, it is up to all of us to pursue our goals.
 Often times that means clearly asking for that new assignment, new project, or new problem to solve that could improve the trajectory of your career.

 And there you have it.
 My top 3 management mistakes.
-By no means is this list exhaustive (I’ve made plenty more mistakes than that!) but I think recognizing and avoiding these particular mistakes early can significantly improve not only your performance and job satisfaction, but also help you reach your management potential as well.
+Recognizing and avoiding these particular mistakes early can significantly improve not only your performance and job satisfaction, but also help you reach your management potential.

 What have you learned form your management mistakes?
 Let me know in the comments below.
 Thank you for reading!